Exploring Our Language: Words Matter

 As we have learned in the age of Trumpism, the oppressed often pick up the language and actions of their own oppressors.
 There’s no better illustration of the hierarchy of oppression among women than that found in both the book and show “The Handmaid’s Tale”.

-Or we reject the system all together and burn the discriminatory dictionary.
+Or we reject the system altogether and burn the discriminatory dictionary.

 A Little Book Burning